xBacked-DAO/xbacked-sdk/README.md

 # xbacked-sdk
 Official SDK for the xBacked Protocol
-This allows third party software to communicate seamlessly with the xbacked protocol.
+This allows third party software & bots to communicate seamlessly with the xBacked protocol.

 # Installation
 ```